 Forward contracts are used to manage currency exposure and mitigate risk with respect to investments held in foreign currencies.
 The net notional amount of the currency forwards represents the volume of outstanding transactions and serves as the basis upon which the return and market value of the contract is determined.

-The following provides details of derivative contracts outstanding as of June 30, 2015.
+The following provides details of the Master Trust's derivative contracts outstanding as of June 30, 2016.

-2015 \$ 2014 \$
+2016 \$ 2015 \$

-Notional Amount 361,293,856 328,172,276
+Notional Amount 464,087,206 361,293,856

-Fair Value (2,566,794) 5,437,608
+Fair Value 5,626,663 (2,566,794)

 c) Fair Value Disclosure